 - Click Export bookmarks.
 Now you can choose a destination folder for your file.

 Importing this file to another browser is simple.

 - Follow steps 1-5, and instead of Export, click Import.

-Can’t Locate the File or Export Bookmarks?
+Can’t Locate the Chrome Bookmarks File or Export Them?

 If for some reason, you can’t find your bookmarks file in the mentioned folders or you have trouble exporting an HMTL file, you can post a question on Google Support.

 Sometimes, the problem is a glitch in your Google Chrome profile or current OS’s state, or there may be another type of malfunction.
 If that is the case, try restarting the PC and trying again, or contact someone from the customer team, which will take over and guide you to a solution.